Vincent-Vercruyssen/anomatools/README.md

 This package is a collection of anomaly detection tools:

-- SSDO: semi-supervised anomaly detection
+- SSDO: semi-supervised detection of outliers